Dang-Hoang-Tung/BigData-MerizoSearch/README.md

 # Execution Instructions

-All commands should be run from the _project root directory_ (except terraform, which is handled in the listed commands).
-Please use `screen` or `tmux` to persist the session as the scripts can take a long time to execute.
+- The commands listed should be run from the _project root directory_ (for terraform, changing directory is explicitly handled).
+- Please use `screen` or `tmux` to persist the session as the scripts can take a long time to execute.

 ## Infrastructure Provision